emvaugh2/Python-Study-Notes/README.md

 You can determine an object's type by using the `type()` command.
 Really you should do `print(type(<insert_variable>))`.

+You can define your own class type.
+A class is a template for a data type.
+It describes the kinds of information that class will hold and how a programmer will interact with that data.

 ## 01.20.2025

 **Today's Topics**